etherealxx/batchlinks-webui/README.md

 - [ ] Logo change
 - [ ] Moving most of the content of this `Readme.md` to Wiki instead
 - [ ] Other download sites (s-ul.eu, gitgud, bunkr.ru, icedrive)
+- [ ] Separate 'download' and 'run command' function with a subtab
 - [ ] Support download MEGA and Google Drive folder
 - [ ] Using `yield` instead of gradio's `every`
 - [ ] Youtube video (Tutorial)